xxswingxx/leelol/README.md

 # Leelol

-Leelol is designed to work as an unofficial API for League of Legends due to the lack of a public official one.
+Leelol is designed to work as an unofficial API for League of Legends ~~ due to the lack of a public official one ~~.
 Our source data are the [League of Legends  Wiki](http://leagueoflegends.wikia.com/wiki/Base_champion_statistics) and [Mobafire](http://mobafire.com/league-of-legends/).
 The app is currently hosted at heroku: [http://leelol.herokuapp.com]()

 # Status (29/06/2013)